Mon-Fri: 8:00AM - 4:30PM

 Ethylene Glycol

 If you’ve ever sat at your gate, waiting to board an airplane in the winter, while watching airport officials spray deicer on your plane’s wings, then you’ve seen ethylene glycol in action.
 It’s an extremely effective ice-melting agent and the very same stuff that goes into the antifreeze in your car.
-While ethylene has a minimal effect on your concrete, it’s a sweet-tasting, highly toxic solution that might be best relegated to use on aircrafts rather than your parking lot or walkway.
+While ethylene has a minimal effect on your concrete, it’s a sweet-tasting, highly toxic solution that might be best relegated to use on aircraft rather than your parking lot or walkway.

 Tips for Treating Ice and Snow on Concrete Surfaces Without Causing Damage